 The Famine in Ireland

-With potatoes being the main source for food the famine had disastrous effect all over Ireland and with the failure of the then British rulers to help with the food shortage and the exporting of grain to pay landlords their rent Ireland became practically un-liveable which was the main reason for Irish diaspora during 1800’s Ireland.
+With potatoes being the main source for food the famine had disastrous effect all over Ireland.
+The failure of the then British rulers exporting grain to pay landlords Ireland became practically unlivable.
+Food shortage and starvation became the primary drive for diaspora during 1800’s Ireland.

-It is believed that over a million Irish people died from starvation and disease such as cholera and typhus and for those who did survive would face eviction for not being able to pay rent, approx over 500,000 Irish people were evicted by landlords.
-Most of these people ended up in Government poor houses which helped the rate of disease to rise dramatically killing many.
+Over 1 million Irish people died from starvation and diseases, such as cholera and typhus.
+For those who survived faced eviction for not being able to pay rent, approx over 500,000 Irish people were evicted by landlords.
+Most of these people ended up in Government poor houses, dramatically increasing the rate of disease and death.

 Millions of Irish leave Ireland

-People generally think of Irish immigration to America or more specifically Irish immigration to Boston but Just as important was the Irish migration to Canada.
+People generally think of Irish emigration to America, but just as important was the Irish emigration to Canada.
 During 1815 many tradesmen from Ireland travelled to Saint John, New Brunswick to start the backbone for the workforce of the city and between 1845-1854 seen over 30,000 Irish people leave Ireland to make Saint John their new home.

-Those that were lucky enough escape Ireland and to survive the long travels in the coffin ships to Canada the hardship for them didn’t stop there.
-With very little money and practically no food most Irish immigrants moved onto the United States in search for better opportunities.
-For the Irish that did settle in Canada most worked for cheap wages and helped expand the Canadian economy by the building of bridges and other buildings between 1850 and 1860.
+Those that were lucky enough escape Ireland and to survive the long travel to Canada the hardship for them didn’t stop there.
+With very little money and practically no food, most Irish moved onto the United States in search for better opportunities.
+For the Irish that did settle in Canada they worked for low wages.
+They helped expand the Canadian economy by building of bridges and other buildings between 1850 and 1860.

-The rate of the Irish leaving dropped dramatically when the Ireland potato famine cleared and although numbers dropped the Irish didn’t stop immigrating.
-To this day hundreds of Irish people migrate yearly across the world from Ireland to other countries such as Britain, United States, Canada, Germany, Japan, Australia and many other countries which is probably why so many people have such a great connection with Ireland.
+The rate of the Irish leaving dropped dramatically when famine cleared and although numbers dropped the Irish didn’t stop emigrating.
+To this day hundreds of Irish people emigrate yearly to places such as Britain, United States, Canada, Germany, Japan, and Australia.
+A reason why so many people have such a great connection with Ireland.

-As you can imagine the Irish potato famine and migration to America, Canada and other places like Germany played a huge part in the history of Ireland and also the Irish Culture.
-Today this history is taught in many Irish schools to help educate the younger generation in what hardships their past country people had gone through.
+As you can imagine the famine and migration to America, Canada and other places played a huge part in the history of Ireland.
+Today this history is taught in many schools to help educate the younger generation in what hardships their past country people had gone through.